ikerreyes/sphinx/source/start.rst

 :file:`index.rst` is the **masterdoc**.
 Its function is to serve as welcome page and to contain the root of the :abbr:`toctree (table of contents tree)`.
-All :file:`.rst` files in the source directory are compiled, but only the ones explicitly set in a toctree are shown [#toctreeAccess]_.
+All |rst| files in the source directory are compiled, but only the ones explicitly set in a toctree are shown [#toctreeAccess]_.

-The easiest way to include a new :file:`.rst` file is to add it to the *source* folder and put its name (with or without extension) in the toctree of the masterdoc:
+The easiest way to include a new |rst| file is to add it to the *source* folder and put its name (with or without extension) in the toctree of the masterdoc:

 .. _toctree example: